 Panek Car Sharing

-This seems to be 0,50 zloty per minute + 0,80 per kilometer and you can book your car up to 10 days in advance.
+I have accidentally noticed this and seems to be a car for a minute concept as well.
+The cost is about 0,50 zloty per minute + 0,80 per kilometer and you can book your car up to 10 days in advance.

 Binkee.City - Scooter Rentals

-Instead of renting a car or a bike, you can rent a scooter.
+Instead of renting a car or a bicycle, you can also rent a scooter.
 Scooters should be nice to use in the city during the summer.
-Be aware of crazy drivers and try to drive safe.
+Be aware of crazy drivers and drive safely.

 Fly with LOT

 Yes, it is definitely a good option to travel between different cities in Poland.
-It migh not be the cheapest way in many cases, but can be fast and convenient.
+It might not be the cheapest way in many cases but can be fast and convenient.